trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 sudo cp /root/yourclientname.conf /home/pi && sudo qrencode -t ansiutf8 < yourclientname.conf
 ```

-> **Warning**
+> [!NOTE]
-You will need to add a new client/user for each device<i>(cannot use 1 client with multiple devices at the same time)</i>.
+> For each device, you will need to add a new client/user<i>(cannot use 1 client for multiple devices at the same time)</i>.
 To add, re-run the script and create another user with different client name.

 ### Connecting VPN To Android/iOS Phone